 Because the point of sale is often the point-of-decision, digital signage also acts as a sales guiding tool, converting retail browsers to retail buyers.

 And probably the most useful feature from an employee standpoint is that it can also be used to inform staff on customer information and product benefits.

 So, when you are looking to increase those customer service reviews, a digital signage platform tied to your POS would be an excellent tool.

-Experts project that the digital signage market will grow into a $24 billion industry by 2020.
+Experts project that the digital signage market to grow $6.7 billion industry by 2025.